SafeHome.org may receive compensation from some providers listed on this page. Learn More

 You’ll need to enable geofence on all mobile devices in your family.
 If you don’t, you’ll be in for a fright.
 In fact, a while back we were testing Abode — another brand that offers geofencing — and we forgot to enable geofencing on the wife’s phone.
 Then, while leaving for the day with the wife still at home, our system armed “Away” with her still in it.
 Sure enough she walked by a motion sensor and the alarm went off.
 That’s a mistake you only make once!

-Pro Tip: If you’re expecting lots of activity in a short amount of time, you can pause all notifications for 5 minutes in one fell swoop.
-You’ll find this toggle under the “More” tab in the Ooma app.
-We used it when the family dropped by for a quick visit.
+Pro Tip: If you’re expecting a lot of activity in a short window, you can pause all notifications for five minutes with a single toggle.
+Look for this option under the “More” tab in the Ooma app.
+We found it handy when family dropped by for quick visits.

 For some reason, though, Ooma put our system on a “grace delay” default, meaning they wouldn’t call us until a full minute after our alarm went off.
 This is to reduce false alarms and give us time to disable our system, but 60 seconds is far too much time for an alarm delay (imagine the head start that would give a criminal!).
 Thankfully, you can reduce this delay.
 We set ours to 15 seconds for good measure.